ajguerrer/notebook/content/unit-testing/bigger_picture.md

 A successful test suite has the following properties:

 1. Integrated into the development cycle.
-1. Targets only the most important parts of the code base: the domain logic.
+2. Targets only the most important parts of the code base.
-1. Provides maximum value with minimum maintenance costs.
+3. Provides maximum value with minimum maintenance costs.

-Enforcing test quality is a tough problem; one that requires personal judgement.
+Enforcing test quality is a tough problem; one that requires personal judgement and skill.

-## Test Dependencies
+## Dependency Classification

-Dependencies may be shared or private, and mutable or immutable.
+Dependencies may be shared or private; mutable or immutable; internal or external.

-- **Private** - Lifetime is managed by the test; includes local variables.
+- **Private** - Managed and consumed exclusively by the executable.
-- **Shared** -  Lifetime is not managed by the test; includes global variables and out-of-process state.
+- **Shared** -  Managed and/or consumed by another executable.
-- **Immutable** - State never changes over the course of the test.
+- **Immutable** - State cannot change in the lifetime of the executable.
-- **Mutable** - State may change over the course of the test.
+- **Mutable** - State may change in the lifetime of the executable.
+- **Internal** - Exists within the executable.
+- **External** Exists outside the executable.

+{{% notice note %}}
+Executable in this context may refer to a production application or a test executable containing a suite of test(s).
+{{% /notice %}}

 ## Test Isolation